 NOTE: The hardware (monitor, graphics card, etc.) used to display the images in Inspector Standardisation content influences the appearance of the images.
 As a result the images may have a slightly different appearance when viewed on different makes/models of computer and display.
-These images where created using a Dino-Lite Pro AM-413T, calibrated LCD display with 1680x1050, 32 Bit, 60 Hz resolution and the following calibration settings:
+These images where created using a Dino-Lite Edge 5MP AM7915, calibrated LCD display with 1680x1050, 32 Bit, 60 Hz resolution and the following calibration settings:

-Brightness: 0 Contrast: 50 Gamma: 1.0 Hue: 0 Saturation: 0 The VRSG should be viewed using a computer with digital video (DVI) output and an EIZO CG19, EIZO S1921, EIZO S1932, EIZO S1961, or EIZO CE210W display.
-Paper Type for Printing: Brand : Office Elements GSM: 80gsm Colour White Laminate material: Brand: OfficeMax 125 N Aicron laminating pouc hes Re-Ord er Code: 1950630 Disclaimer: The mention of firm names or trade products does not imply that they are endorsed or recommended.
+Brightness: 0 Contrast: 50 Gamma a: 1.0 Hue: 0 Saturation: 0 The VRSG should be viewed using a computer with digital video (DVI) output and an EIZO CG19, EIZO S1921, EIZO S1932, EIZO S1961, or EIZO CE210W display.
+Paper Type for Printing: Brand: Office Elements GSM: 80gsm Colour: White Laminate material: Brand: OfficeMax 125 M icron laminating pouch es Re-Order Code: 1950630 Disclaimer: The mention of firm names or trade products does not imply that they are endorsed or recommended.